kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Resource quota

 [Resource quota](http://kubernetes.io/docs/admin/resourcequota/) can influence number of pods that can be scheduled [per namespace](http://kubernetes.io/docs/admin/resourcequota/#object-count-quota) as well.
-Though, this limitation is artifical and independent of limitation of the underlying system (e.g. amount of cores or memory of each node, maximal number of GCE persistent disks per cloud), it can be taken into account in future implementations.
+Though, this limitation is artificial and independent of limitation of the underlying system (e.g. amount of cores or memory of each node, maximal number of GCE persistent disks per cloud), it can be taken into account in future implementations.

 Example: In a cluster with a capacity of 32 GiB RAM, and 16 cores, let team A use 20 Gib and 10 cores, let B use 10GiB and 4 cores, and hold 2GiB and 2 cores in reserve for future allocation.